 Here we answer the following questions:

-(1) What topics have been investigated most on \textit{Lutra lutra} and has the research focus changed over time to reflect current threats to the species.
+(1) What topics have been investigated most on \textit{Lutra lutra} and has the research focus changed over time to reflect current threats to the species?

-(2) If the peer reviewed literature effectively covers all major parts of the species range.
+(2) Does the peer reviewed literature effectively cover all major parts of the species range?

-(3)To highlight several key subject and geographical areas which have not been adequately studied and hope that by encouraging research in these areas the future status of \textit{Lutra lutra} can be safeguarded.

 subsection*{Data collection}

-Our study was performed using key criteria for a systematic review covering a time span from 1970-2020 the final search of our databases was made in Dec 2020.
-The search terms used in our study included:\textit {Lutra lutra}, European otter and Eurasian otter.
-1406 were deidentified for initial screening articles we used three databases (1221 Web of Science, 1406 Google scholar, and the 700 IUCN otter specialist group of which all ICUN papers were duplicated in both google scholar and web of science databases while over 95% of papers in web of science were also in google scholar.
-Each article was reviewed to ensure that \textit{Lutra lutra} was the main focus otherwise papers were excluded.
+Our study was performed using key criteria for a systematic review covering a time span from 1970-2020.
+The final search of the databases was made in December 2020.
+The search terms included in our study were:\textit {Lutra lutra}, European otter and Eurasian otter.
+Search terms returned a total of 1406 articles for initial screening articles:1221 Web of Science, 1406 Google Scholar, and 700 IUCN Otter Specialist group.
+Of these all papers returned by the IUCN database were duplicated in both Google Scholar and Web of Science databases, while over 95% of papers in Web of Science were also in Google Scholar (add in Prisma diagram).
+Duplicate manuscripts were identified and removed from the study database.
+Publications not subject to peer review were also removed.
+Each article was reviewed to ensure that \textit{Lutra lutra} was the main focus; papers for which the species was not the main focus were excluded.
 We included papers from all countries including those from outside the species range and included only studies published in English.
-Duplicate manuscripts were Identified and removed from the database and subsequently all manuscripts not subject to peer review were filtered out.

-Each remaining paper was then reviewed and the following information taken the general focus of the article whether Ecology Behaviour, Population etc if a paper covered more than one broad topic this was recorded and the article appears in the breakdown of each of those broad topics.
-The specific focus within each of those topics was then noted for example within ecology a study could have focused on diet.
-The type of data collected was then recorded e.g. tissue faecal samples.
-Finally, the country or countries the study took data from and in the UK more localised information such as county level geographic information was taken.
-All criteria were decided before information was collected, and all definitions are included in the supplementary information.
-The above process left us with 798 papers the PRISM flow diagram summarising this process is available in the supplementary information.
+The remaining papers were included in the study.
+Each paper was reviewed and the general focus of the article was categorised into one or more broad topics, Ecology, Behaviour, Population, Reviews or Methods, Contaminants, Health, and Anatomy and Physiology.
+Definitions of broad topics are provided in Table 1.
+Papers were categorised into all broad topics they covered, so articles can appear in more than one topic.
+The specific focus within each of the broad topics was also noted, for example within ecology a study could have focused on diet or habitat use if so this information was recorded in the specific focus category.
+As was the case for broad topic if the paper met the criteria for two specific focuses it was included in both subcategories .
+The type of data collected in each study was recorded e.g. tissue faecal samples.
+Finally, we also recorded the country or countries the study collected data from, and in the UK more localised information, such as counties and number of river catchments included in the study were taken on top of the categories.
+All criteria were decided before information was collected, and all criterial for all categories of data collected are included table?
+The after completing our filtering process shown in figure ? a total of 798 papers were taken forward for analysis. (the PRISM flow diagram) summarises this process.

 \subsection*{Analysis of the data}